 Turn Your Weekly Parkrun into a High‑Impact Training Session

-The first time I treated a Parkrun as a real training session, I was running a casual 5 km at a comfortable pace.
-The crowd cheered, the volunteers handed out biscuits, and I felt the familiar camaraderie that makes Parkrun so beloved.
-Yet, as I crossed the finish line, my watch showed a time that was comfortably good but not great.
+The first time I ran a parkrun as a serious workout, I kept an easy 5 km pace.
+The crowd cheered, the volunteers handed out biscuits, and I felt the familiar camaraderie.
+When I crossed the finish line, my watch showed a time that was comfortably good but not great.

 1. It mimics race-day conditions